koenkoen1/minorproject/README.md

 Linegraph  of the QoL in a chosen municipality/district over a period of time.
 Button to make the district map transform back into the municipality map.

+This is free and unencumbered software released into the public domain.

 ### external components
 d3, municipality map from wikipedia, mapshaper.org for converting the district map